cwmoss/phuety/README.md

 - familiar syntax if you know vue :white_check_mark:
 - you can use plain php in your templates :white_check_mark:
-- it's fast, since it comiles to php :white_check_mark:
+- it's fast, since it compiles to php :white_check_mark:

 ## syntax